 Diet should always come first, and good sources of iron include shellfish, red meats, sardines, wheatgerm, wholemeal bread, egg yolk, green vegetables, dried fruit, bread made from fortified flour, and fortified breakfast cereals.
 Haem iron (found in meat products) is absorbed two to three times more efficiently absorbed into your gut lining cells than inorganic iron from plant sources such as spinach, enriched cereals and supplements.

 To make things slightly more complicated, inorganic iron exists in two oxidation states: ferrous (Fe2+) and ferric (Fe3+) which have separate uptake mechanisms.
 Ferric iron – the form in which most plant-derived iron is obtained – is less well absorbed due to low solubility at the pH found in your small intestines.
 Vitamin C increases absorption by converting ferric iron to ferrous iron.
 Avoid over-boiling vegetables as this decreases their iron availability by up to 20 per cent as well as destroying any vitamin C present.

-UK iron intakes have fallen over the last 30 years due to decreased meat consumption and energy intake.
-Those who are most vulnerable to iron deficiency anaemia include:
+Iron intakes have fallen over the last 30 years due to decreased meat consumption and energy intake.
+People who are most vulnerable to iron deficiency anaemia include:

-If your doctor has recommended that you take iron supplements, it is important to keep taking them.
+If your doctor has recommended that you take iron tablets, it is important to keep taking them.